chiffa/BioFlow/dev_decision_log.md

 - Print out the twist ration into the GDF: observed to expected ratio/ P_value

+## Improvements to different modules:

+### Biological data parsers

+**Reactome BioPax lvl3 owl parser**

+ - perform parsing of unification x-refs in all the meta-types and reactions in order to retrieve joins with other databases.

+ - return the connecting databases with the number of connections and the number of entities getting connected

+ - collapse meta-types into a single type and use a type field to distinguish them

+ -

 ## Add additional Sources/Dimensions

  - DONE: perform a recovery of important domains from PDB